Orpheus-3145/minishell/README.md

 - **>>** *double output redirection* or append mode

 # Approach
+The whole workload was splitted into two main parts:
+1. **parsing**: (in which the undersigned was involved) it consists of refining the input throught the following steps
+- parser: a string is read for the input prompt (input operation realy on readline C-library) and also the sintax is checked;
+- expander: variable expansion (*variables inside single quotes are not expanded*)
+- tokenizer: the imput is splitted into single commands (if there are pipes) and then into single tokens
+- lexer: the tokens are classified into categories, such as *main command*, *options*, *redirections*, ...

 # Code
 The project is written in C, according to the Norm (<<LINK>>), and it is compiled with the flags: